zzt93/os-lab1/docs/internal.md

 sizeof(block) == 1KB
 ```
 - super block contains: inode map start, block map start, inode size, inode start, block size, block start,
-- i.e., now inode number is 2^12--4096, block number is 2^20
+-- i.e., now inode number is 2^12--4096, block number is 2^20
 - operations to file system by `n_dev_read & n_dev_write` will add an offset of that section's start
 which is invisible for user.
 - for most kernel process(pid [1-11] for the time being) are initialized before
   file_system was loaded, in which `default_cwd` is setted, so for kernel thread,
   `current working directory` are invalid for them.
 So have to reinitialize it again.
 - for a system call about change the content of a file(write related)
 have to notice all the four areas(inode bitmap, block bitmap, inode, block).

+### About file table
+####system call that affect file table
+- open: add entry
+- close: may be remove an entry
+- dup, dup2: add reference to a entry
+####system call indirectly affect it
+- exec: will use open, so add an entry
+####system call based on file table
+- read/write

 ### Implementation Problem